deifactor/extol_sprite_layer/README.md

 ## Known issues

-- Currently this only supports sprites (i.e., not meshes).
 - For performance reasons, y-sorting sorts *all* entities at once.
 This means that if the product of a layer's z-coordinate with the number of sprites is larger than 2^23 or so, you can run into floating point precision issues.
-- Sprite layers do not propagate.

 ## Help